 This is just the beginning of what Cortex can do to unlock DORA metrics for your organization.

 With the power of reporting, you can gain even clearer insight into performance across your organization.
-By grouping the Bird’s Eye report by team, you can quickly see which teams are meeting standards and which ones aren’t.
-With your rules organized as columns, you can easily determine where teams are above or below the bar.
+By grouping the Bird’s Eye report by team, you can quickly see who is meeting standards and who isn’t.

-This kind of data aggregation makes it easy for engineering leaders to drive progress across all four DORA metrics — and every other that’s key for your organization.
-Out of the box, Cortex has the integrations and tools you need to track DORA metrics at your organization and make the most of this invaluable insight.
+This kind of data aggregation makes it easy for engineering leaders to drive progress across all four DORA metrics.
+Out of the box, Cortex has the integrations and tools you need to make the most of the invaluable insights offered by DORA metrics.

 Start using Cortex to gain the visibility you need into your services so you can deliver the highest quality software your teams are capable of.
 Book a demo today so you can see the power of Cortex for yourself.